KlazHTT/personal-website/pages/using.md

 ### General
 - **Operating system**: [Fedora](https://fedoraproject.org/) KDE
-  - In 2024, I switched over to using Linux on my personal computer.
+  - In 2024, I switched over from Windows 11 to using Linux on my personal computer.
 Surprisingly, the transition has been smooth sailing with some minor audio/video issues that were easy to fix.
   - Alternatives I've tried: Arch Linux, Solus, Linux Mint, Ubuntu, Windows 11/10/8/XP/1998, Mac OS X Snow Leopard, etc.
 - **Browser**: [Mozilla Firefox](https://www.mozilla.org/firefox)
   - Hardened for my daily usage.